quixio/quix-streams/docs/python-setup.md

     !!! note

-		Because of the variability between linux distributions we highly recommend using a Docker environment ( see [Docker setup](/sdk/docker-setup) ) in case you experience any issues during the installation.
+		Because of the variability between Linux distributions we highly recommend using a Docker environment ( see [Docker setup](/sdk/docker-setup) ) in case you experience any issues during the installation.

       - Install and configure PythonNet dependencies - Ubuntu 20.04